Hsiang-1/Hsiang-1/README.md

 ### Hi!
 I'm Hsiang.
 Nice to meet you! 👋

 - 🏛 I’m a student.
 My major is IoT Engineering.
-(Computer, Automation, Communication, Electronic)
+(Computer, Automation, Communication, Electronic, Artificial Intelligence...)
-- 🌱 I’m currently learning SLAM & Fusion Navigation, Intelligent Robot, Embedded System, C/C++ and further learning algorithm.
+- 🌱 I’m currently learning SLAM & Fusion Navigation, Intelligent Robot, Embedded System, C/C++ and further learning Algorithm.
 - 📖 I’m also learning Algebra, Probability & Statistics, and a little Graph Theory.
-I think it's necessary & interesting.
+I think it's necessary, challenging but interesting.
-- 👯 I’m looking to collaborate on some small projects in hardware (embedded) or software (C++/Python).
-We can enjoy it!
+- 👯 I’m looking to collaborate on some small projects in hardware (Embedded) or software (C++/Python).
+We can enjoy it together!
 - 🤔 I’m looking for help with Intelligent Algorithm(ML/DL/PRAI), which is my target for the next stage maybe.
 - 🀄 Other Interests: 🎖️ Military, ☯️ Classical Chinese Philosophy, 🎵 Music (Arrangement & Orchestration) ...
-- 🎮 Games: War Thunder, Hearts of Iron IV, Cities Skylines, MC, Dyson Sphere Program, Civilization VI...
+- 🎮 Games: War Thunder, Hearts of Iron IV, Cities Skylines, Minecraft, Dyson Sphere Program, Civilization VI...
 (Strategy/Paradox Fan)
 - ⚡ Fun fact: There are many things I still need to learn, we can learn and improve together!
+- 🍓 [Here](http://sxlearning.xyz) is my original learning site.
+And I prepare to create a new site for both learning & living in my spare time.
 - 🎁 Welcome to ask me about anything [here](https://github.com/Hsiang-1/Hsiang-1/issues).